 The key management personnel of the Academy comprise the Governors and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions) received by key management personnel for their services to the Academy was £169,037 (2015: £184,692).
+The total amount of employee benefits (including employer pension contributions and employer national insurance) received by key management personnel for their services to the Academy was £212,410 (2016: £193,715).

-10 Governors' remuneration and expenses
+Governors' remuneration and expenses 10

-The Head Teacher and staff Governors only receive remuneration in respect of services they provide undertaking the roles of Head Teacher and staff and not in respect of their services as Governors.
+The Head Teacher only receives remuneration in respect of services she provides undertaking the roles of Head Teacher and not in respect of her services as Governors.
 Other Governors did not receive any payments, other than expenses, from the Eden Primary in respect of their role as Governors.
-The two Governors who received remuneration were:
+During the year the Head Teacher was the only staff Governor.